Ice friction at the nanoscale: Methods

 \subsection{Model and setup}

-Water was modeled with the TIP4P/Ice force field \cite{abascal05}.
+Water was modeled with the TIP4P/Ice force field, Ref.
+(33).
 Wall-water interactions were implemented with a force-shifted Lennard-Jones potential between wall atoms and water oxygens.
 For the wall-oxygen interactions, we chose $\sigma_{wo}$ equal to $\sigma_{oo}$ in the TIP4P/Ice model, and tuned the wall-oxygen $\epsilon_{wo}$ to $f\epsilon_{oo}$, with $f=\{1,2,3,4\}$.
 All dispersion interactions were truncated at 1~nm.
 An initial configuration of ice Ih oriented along the basal direction was prepared by replicating a pseudo-orthorombic unit cells of size $(2\times a)\times b\times c$, with 16 water molecules each.
-The bulk slab consisted of an arrangement of $4\times 4\times 15$ such cells, prepared so as to leave a half terminated bilayer exposed on the surface.
-A random hydrogen bond network with total zero dipole moment was created following Ref \cite{moreira18}.
-The wall consisted of a stack of three close--packed planes in a face-centered cubic arrangement oriented along the (111) direction.
+The bulk slab consisted of an arrangement of $4\times 4\times 15$ such cells, prepared so as to leave a half terminated bilayer exposed on the surface. {Notice that in view of the limited amount of premelting observed, the simulation cells are unnecessarily large in the perpendicular direction, since the stress tensor components decay exponentially fast}.
+A random hydrogen bond network with total zero dipole moment was created following Ref.(46).
+The wall consisted of a stack of three close--packed planes in a face-centered cubic (FCC) arrangement oriented along the (111) direction.
 A perfect match of the wall with the ice basal face is achieved by choosing a wall unit cell of size $a$, $b=\sqrt{3}a$ and $c=\sqrt{6}a$.
 For each temperature and pressure, we slightly rescaled the wall and ice unit cells to the corresponding equilibrated ice lattice.
 The ice slab was then sandwiched between the walls, and the whole system was placed in a simulation box under periodic boundary conditions, leaving a gap between the walls across the boundary conditions.